tiMaxal/ChoreSync/README.md

 For a CSV with:
 - `Daily,Kitchen,Wipe down counters`
 - `Daily,Bathroom,Wipe sink`
+- `Daily,Loungeroom,Tidy cushions`
 - `Weekly,Loungeroom,Vacuum`
 - `Monthly,Bedroom,Organize drawers`

-With settings: Active hours 08:00–18:00, Preferred start 09:00, 30-minute stagger, Weekdays only, 10-minute and 1-hour reminders, Monthly period:
+With settings: Active hours 08:00–10:00, Preferred start 09:00, 30-minute stagger, Weekdays only, 10-minute and 1-hour reminders, Monthly period:
-- Daily tasks are spread across Monday–Friday (e.g., counters on Monday at 09:00, sink on Tuesday at 09:00).
+- Daily tasks are spread across Monday–Friday (e.g., counters on Monday at 09:00, sink on Tuesday at 09:00, cushions on Wednesday at 09:00).
+If staggering exceeds 10:00 (e.g., 3 tasks at 30-minute intervals), tasks are squeezed to fit (e.g., 20-minute intervals: 09:00, 09:20, 09:40) unless Monthly/Weekly tasks are on the same day, then moved to the next available day.
 - Weekly tasks are spread across weeks (e.g., vacuum in week 1 at 09:00, repeating every 4 weeks).
-- Monthly tasks are on the first weekday (e.g., drawers on first Monday at 09:30, staggered within 08:00–18:00).
+- Monthly tasks are on the first weekday (e.g., drawers on first Monday at 09:00, within 08:00–10:00).
 - Reminders are set 10 minutes and 1 hour before each task (1 day for Weekly/Monthly).
 - A re-import reminder is scheduled 7 days before the month ends, within active hours.

 ## Notes
 - **CSV Format**: Must have `Frequency` (Daily, Weekly, Monthly, case-insensitive), `Room`, `Task` columns.
 - **Time Format**: Use HH:MM (24-hour, e.g., "08:00").
 Active hours end must be after start.
 - **Stagger Interval**: Non-negative integer (0 for no staggering).
-Tasks exceeding active hours wrap to the next available day's start time.
+For Daily tasks, if exceeding active hours, tasks are moved to the next available day if Monthly/Weekly tasks are present; otherwise, durations are adjusted to fit.
 - **Day Selection**: At least one of Weekdays or Weekends must be selected.
 - **Reminders**: At least one reminder is applied (defaults to 10 minutes if none selected).
 1-day reminders are ignored for Daily tasks.
 - **Period**: Month schedules until the last day of the current month; Year until December 31.